Robert Lydiard: Dubbing dolphins and Fellinis!

 Some brief thoughts on the article

-While it would seem that the Amarcord gig was a bit of a one-off thing for Lydiard, who went back to the US and continued his career in theater, the mention of him having dubbed a dozen or so Greek and Italian films into English is very interesting.
+While it would seem that the Amarcord gig was a bit of a one-off thing for Lydiard, who went back to the US and continued his career in theatre, the mention of him having dubbed a dozen or so Greek and Italian films into English is very interesting.
 Where exactly did he dub those films?
 In the US?
 Or could it be that he was called back to Rome for the odd dubbing assignment here and there?
 Something to look into...

 Comments